 A count significantly higher than 3,000 lymphocytes in a microliter of blood is generally considered to be lymphocytosis in adults.
 In children, the threshold for lymphocytosis varies with age.
 It can be as high as 9,000 lymphocytes per microliter.
 The exact thresholds for lymphocytosis can vary slightly from one lab to another.

 You can have a higher than normal lymphocyte count but have few, if any, symptoms.
 It usually occurs after an illness and is harmless and temporary.

 But it might represent something more serious, such as a blood cancer or a chronic infection.
-Your doctor may need to perform other tests to determine if your lymphocyte count is a cause for concern.
+Your doctor might perform other tests to determine if your lymphocyte count is a cause for concern.

-If your doctor determines that your lymphocyte count is high, the test result may be evidence of one of the following conditions:
+If your doctor determines that your lymphocyte count is high, the test result might be evidence of one of the following conditions:

 Specific causes of lymphocytosis include:

 Talk with your doctor about what your test results mean.
-A high lymphocyte count and results from other tests may indicate the cause of your illness.
+A high lymphocyte count and results from other tests might indicate the cause of your illness.